 For me, I think of pain, scary and cold surgical tools, and large scars.
-I have gone through it once to correct my luxating patella, and it’s definitely not a pleasant experience.
+That's what Latte went through when she had a surgery to correct her luxating patella in 2014, and it was definitely not a pleasant experience.

 This is why I am happy to share about this relatively new surgical procedure that involves smaller incisions, lesser pain, and faster recovery.

 If you haven’t heard of keyhole surgery or know very little about it, here are 5 things that you, as a dog owner, should know:

 1. Keyhole surgery involves tiny video cameras and incisions

 Keyhole surgery is an easier name to laparoscopic surgery or Minimally Invasive Surgery (MIS), which is a modern surgical technique done via small incisions.

 In other words, it can achieve the same clinical results as conventional open surgeries, without requiring large openings to the body.

 Veterinarians who perform keyhole surgeries need to be trained to use specialised techniques and equipment, such as tiny cameras and instruments to access the operative region.

 2. Keyhole surgery generally results in lesser pain and faster recovery

 According to Dr. Brian Loon (BVMS, IVAS), Principal Veterinary Surgeon at Amber Vet, keyhole surgeries has the following potential benefits for patients: